Newman–Penrose formalism

 The Newman–Penrose (NP) formalism is a set of notation developed by Ezra T. Newman and Roger Penrose for general relativity (GR).
 Their notation is an effort to treat general relativity in terms of spinor notation, which introduces complex forms of the usual variables used in GR.
 The NP formalism is itself a special case of the tetrad formalism, where the tensors of the theory are projected onto a complete vector basis at each point in spacetime.
 Usually this vector basis is chosen to reflect some symmetry of the spacetime, leading to simplified expressions for physical observables.
 In the case of the NP formalism, the vector basis chosen is a null tetrad: a set of four null vectors—two real, and a complex-conjugate pair.
-The two real members asymptotically point radially inward and radially outward, and the formalism is well adapted to treatment of the propagation of radiation in curved spacetime.
+The two real members often asymptotically point radially inward and radially outward, and the formalism is well adapted to treatment of the propagation of radiation in curved spacetime.
 The Weyl scalars, derived from the Weyl tensor, are often used.
 In particular, it can be shown that one of these scalars—$\Psi_4$ in the appropriate frame—encodes the outgoing gravitational radiation of an asymptotically flat system.

 Newman and Penrose introduced the following functions as primary quantities using this tetrad: